 Similar to Kenshi, you’re free to carve out your own path and focus on the areas of the game you enjoy.

-For you, this may mean discovering every piece of lore you can, decking out your base with fancy furniture, or going around capturing and enslaving NPCs.
+For you, this may involve exploring all available knowledge, decorating your base with nice furniture, or capturing and controlling NPCs.

 Medieval Dynasty is an open-world survival game that leans into the squad management aspect of Kenshi’s gameplay.